 VR is already talking over sectors like gaming, medical and training

 In terms of VR, games are doing quite well, they are the leader in driving adoption.
 VR is really good for training right now.
-Within the medical field VR us allowing trainees to engage with their hospitals and managers around the country in a virtual environment and helping them to experience things as if they were actually there.
+Within the medical field VR us allowing trainees to engage with their hospitals and managers around the country in a virtual environment and helping them to experience things as if they were there.

 And then with augmented and virtual reality it will be how they can engage with their clients at a much deeper level.
 You can understand more about your clients and offer them an deeply immersive experience.